nens/lizard-docs/source/c_rasters.rst

 .. |NewItem| image:: /images/c_dataexchange_02.png

-After filling in the form you can choose to directly upload your data by selecting your GeoTIFF's in the 'Data' section.
+After filling in the form you can choose to directly upload your data by selecting your GeoTIFF's in the 'DATA' section.
 In case of a temporal raster source you need to specify which file belongs to which timestep.
-This is recognised automatically if the filename is built up according to the specified format.
+This is recognised automatically if the filename is composed according to the specified format.
 When you save a new Source you will have the option to go straight to the Raster Layer form to publish your data.

 .. image:: /images/c_datatypes_01.png